BitcoinDesign/Meta/Design-Review.md

 ## Upcoming meetings
 Here is a [link](https://github.com/BitcoinDesign/Meta/issues?q=is%3Aissue+in%3Atitle+%22Design+Review+Call+%23%22+) to a filtered view of Github issues that only includes upcoming and past design review calls.

-You can also subscribe to our auto-updating calendar, [More info here](https://github.com/BitcoinDesign/Meta#the-bitcoin-design-calendar).
+You can also subscribe to our auto-updating calendar, [More info here](https://bitcoin.design/calendar/).

 Meetings may be recorded for posterity!

 You can view videos of previous sessions on our [YouTube channel](https://www.youtube.com/channel/UCXKST1b8Wmq8Zt6b6S_-k3Q) in the [Design Reviews playlist](https://youtube.com/playlist?list=PLpV0KfVOMojYDwQcdYt6anfQqqRk944Dq).

-## Contacts
-Design reviews are currently being scheduled and hosted by [ConorOkus](https://github.com/ConorOkus).
-Future meetings are likely to be hosted by different members of the Bitcoin Design community.